-Punitive damages are meant to punish a dog owner for extremely bad behavior or gross negligence.
+Punitive damages are meant to punish a dog owner after a dog bite or attack if the owner engaged in extremely bad behavior or gross negligence prior to the incident.
 For example, if the animal had a history of biting people and the owner let it run off leash, there would be a claim for punitive damages by anyone who was bitten or otherwise injured.
 In Minnesota, there are special rules, §549.191 and §549.120.

 These damages are meant to punish behavior as a deterrent to future, similar behavior.
 They are awarded where compensatory damages (money for loss of income, medical expenses, pain and suffering, disfigurement) are deemed an inadequate remedy.